 Johannes Carmesin

-I am a Reader at University of Birmingham and head of the group in Combinatorics, Probability and Algorithms.
-My research is funded by EPSRC and I am editor for the journal Discrete Mathematics.
+I am a Reader at University of Birmingham and member of the group in Combinatorics, Probability and Algorithms.
+My research is funded by EPSRC and I am editor for the journals Discrete Mathematics and Innovations in Graph Theory.

 Birmingham Maths Research Festival (for students)